whl1729/read/computer/js/professional/01_what_is_js.md

 - The 4th edition (abandoned)
   - The fourth edition of ECMA-262 was a complete overhaul of the language.
   - The resulting specification defined an almost completely new language based on the third edition.
+  - The fourth edition includes
+    - strongly typed variables
-  - The fourth edition includes strongly typed variables, new statements and data structures, true classes and classical inheritance, and new ways to interact with data.
+    - new statements and data structures
+    - true classes and classical inheritance
+    - new ways to interact with data
   - The fourth edition of ECMA-262 was abandoned before officially being published.

 - The 5th edition, 2009